Culbert Olson: 1938 Gubernatorial Bid

-Governor of California
+Governor of California 1939-1943

-Olson was inaugurated as California's twenty-ninth executive on January 2, 1939, and was the first Democrat to serve as governor of California in 40 years.
+Olson was inaugurated as California's twenty-ninth executive on January 2, 1939, the first Democrat to serve as governor of California in 40 years.
+He refused to say "so help me God" during his oath of office to state Supreme Court chief justice William H. Waste.
+Olson remarked earlier to justice Waste that "God couldn't help me at all, and that there isn't any such person."
+Instead, Olson said, "I will affirm."

 In his inaugural address, Olson pointed at progressives and the Left for his inspiration, citing that "[t]hey point the way forward - toward the achievement of the aspiration of the people for an economy that will afford general employment, abundant production, equitable distribution, social security and old age retirement, which our country, with its ample resources, great facilities and the genius of its people, is capable of providing."

-Olson refused to say "so help me God" during his oath of office to state Supreme Court Justice William H. Waste.
-Olson remarked earlier to Justice Waste that "God couldn't help me at all, and that there isn't any such person."
-Instead, Olson said, "I will affirm."

 Olson's tenure in the governorship got off to a rocky start.
 He collapsed four days after his inauguration, and doctors discovered that he was suffering from an ailing heart.
 On top of personal health matters, Kate Jeremy Olson, the Governor's wife of nearly thirty-nine years, died shortly after he assumed the office.

+Among those Olson appointed to his cabinet were businessman George Killion as director of Finance, labor leader George G. Kidwell as director of Industrial Relations, and social worker Martha Chickering as director of Social Welfare.
+During his tenure, he appointed four associate justices to the state Supreme Court: Jesse W. Carter, Phil S. Gibson, Roger J. Traynor, and B. Rey Schauer.
+After the death of chief justice Waste in 1940, Olson elevated Gibson to the position.

 Contrasting with the conservative policies of Governor Frank Merriam, Olson promoted friendly relations with the state's labor unions.
 In September 1939, he officially pardoned Tom Mooney, a labor activist and political prisoner accused of plotting the 1916 Preparedness Day Bombing in San Francisco.
 Olson cited scant evidence against Mooney as the reason for his pardon.
 The next month, Olson pardoned Mooney's alleged accomplice, Warren Billings.